-In 2016, we left Canada, armed with our two iPhones and 2 MacBooks Pros.
-We didn't know the wattage of any of the devices we owned, and even less about the amount of solar needed to power them.
+In 2016, we left Canada, armed with our two iPhones and 2 Macbooks Pros.
+We didn't know the wattage of the devices we owned, and even less about the amount of solar needed to power them.
 When living on land we didn't pay attention to how many amps our devices required daily.
 Electricity felt limitless.

-When we started sailing in BC, we had no dinghy and so we'd go from dock to dock.
-When we purchased Iggy in Nanaimo, we spent more days on the hook.
-The first anchorage we went to was a small bight east of Eagle Point, it offered a great view of metro Vancouver.
-From that point on we spent more and more time at anchor, moving every 5 days or so.
+When we started sailing in BC we had no dinghy, and so we'd go from dock to dock.
+When we purchased iggy in Nanaimo, we spent more days on the hook.
+The first anchorage we went to was a small bight east of Eagle Point, it offered a great view of metro Vancouver, and was our first taste of freedom.
+From that point on, we spent more and more time at anchor, moving every 5 days.
 We had no power concerns because our route always included marinas, or guest slips at yacht clubs.
 Our batteries were always topped up.

-Life off-grid was new to us then, as was spending lots of time outdoors.
-We liked it, a lot.
-When at anchor we'd go explore, spend a few hours working, cooking, then we'd read or play card games in evenings.
-When living on land, we'd work from 8h-19h, sitting in front of our respective screens, but now things were different.
-We wanted to do less of that, to take long bike ride around islands or to sit on the deck in evenings to watch the sun set.
-Then, at marinas where we had both power and internet, we'd go back to working longer hours to get things done.
-This was a fine setup, we thought, but, there was problem: what happens when we start living AND working at anchor full time?
+Life off the grid was new to us then, as was spending lots of time outdoors.
+We liked it a lot.
+When at anchor we'd go explore, spend a few hours working, cooking, then we'd read or play card games in the evenings.
+When living on land, we'd work from 0800-1900, sitting in front of our respective screens, but now we wanted to do less of that.
+We wanted to make time to take a long bike ride around the islands, or to sit on the deck in the evenings to watch the sun set.
+At marinas, where we had both power and internet, we'd go back to working longer hours to get things done.
+This was a fine setup, we thought, but....there was one problem: what happens when we start living AND working at anchor full time?
 We liked being outdoors, but that's not all we wanted to do.
-We're creatives, and we need to make things.
+We like making things.
 We were relying on powered docks to work, and so we never got to test our current power setup off-grid.
 If we had spent a month or so away from civilization, we would have learnt that we had to change something.

-The sail was nice and short, we arrived near Ensenada in the dark with plans to anchor off Islas de Todos Santos, a set of offshore islands.
+The sail was nice and short.
+We arrived near Ensenada in the dark with plans to anchor off Islas de Todos Santos, a set of offshore islands.
 Anchoring anywhere in the dark is foolish, we knew it when we did it the first time in San Luis Obispo, and again that day.
 As we neared our anchoring spot, shapes began to appear in the dark.
-They were annoying to us because our guide told us they weren't supposed to be there, important to note that our Charlie's Charts guide was from the 70's and that even if landmasses don't move, human constructions spawn in and out of existence.
+They were annoying to us because our guide told us they weren't supposed to be there, important to note that our Charlie's Charts guide was from the 70's, and that even if landmasses don't move, human constructions spawn in and out of existence.
 The bay had aquaculture pens in it.
 Loads of them.
 This is something we would have seen had we looked at satellite images of the islands, but we didn't do this.
 We couldn't stay here, so we turned around and headed to Ensenada to find a place to anchor.
-We dropped anchor in another spot recommended by the ancient wisdom of Charlie's Charts, and so having struck nothing, we thought it safe and went to sleep.
+We dropped anchor in another spot recommended by the ancient wisdom of Charlie's Charts.

 We woke up the next morning with someone knocking on the hull.
-We climbed out, hair dishevelled, to see who it was, and saw 3 men in a power boat with 'policía' written on its side.
+We climbed out, hair disheveled, to see who it was, and saw 3 men in a power boat bearing the word 'policía'.
 Written Spanish is not too hard to decipher for French speakers like us, but verbal Spanish is something else entirely.
-I caught bits of what they were trying to communicate to us.
-Words like 'hora', which in my mind sounded like 'hours' which meant they were asking us about the time?
-What they were actually saying was 'ahora', meaning 'now', as in... we have to move NOW because a large cruiseship is coming and we're anchored in its path.
-70's Charlie's Charts did not take this into account.
-Shame on them.
-How dare they not know the future?
+I caught bits of what they were trying to communicate to us, words like 'hora', which sounded like 'hours' which meant they were asking us about the time?
+What they were actually saying was 'ahora', meaning 'now', as in... we have to move NOW because a large cruise ship is coming, and we're anchored in its path.

-The early version of Ronin we designed was functional, but it couldn't serve as a replacement for Photoshop.
-Not yet.
+The early version of ronin was functional, but it couldn't serve as a replacement for Photoshop, not yet.
 We still had too much to learn.

 At this point, we were in trouble.
-A friend in SF heard about our problems and sent us an old disused 17' Macbook.
+A friend in SF heard about our problems and sent us an old disused 17" Macbook.
 We couldn't believe it.
 I could use it while we worked at improving Ronin.
-This gratious donation solved our problem.
+This kind donation solved our problem.

 It is a set of tools that we made, and that we use on a daily basis to do art, music and writing.

 In Nuku Hiva we had no internet on the boat.
-If we wanted to do anything online, we had to take the dinghy to shore to work from an outdoor cafe.
-This place had bananas hanging from the ceiling, the air was thick with flies and the was floor covered in sleeping hounds.
+If we wanted to do anything online, we had to take Iggy to shore to work from an outdoor cafe.
+This place had bananas hanging from the ceiling, the air was thick with flies and the floor was covered in sleeping hounds.
 The internet connection was slow, faster in the morning when there were less people around using it, but still damned slow.
 One morning Devine was sitting at the cafe, struggling to update Xcode again.
 Discouraged.
 Across the table sat another person, another demoralized soul.
-This, was Herbert.
+This was Herbert.

 Herbert, sweat at his brow, glared at the screen of his laptop.
 Devine sat across from him, beads of sweat trickling down as the speed of the internet slowed to a painful crawl.
 They sat there together, unaware that they shared a problem.
 Herbert, was a developer/sailor too, and was trying to download the same updates to Xcode.
 Both bonded over this struggle, which persisted throughout the South Pacific.

 Making apps and games from an island in the Marquesas sounds idyllic.
-It's easy to imagine a developer smiling, one hand on the keyboard and the other holding a perspiring glass of pamplemousse juice, so pleased with his choices.
-'AH!
-Dee-li-cious!'
-In truth, the developer can't enjoy his pamplemousse juice because he's too busy swearing at faraway bodies in Silicon Valley who think 10 G software updates are perfectly reasonable.
+It's easy to imagine a developer smiling, one hand on the keyboard and the other holding a perspiring glass of pamplemousse juice, so pleased with their choices.
+In truth, the developer can't enjoy their pamplemousse juice because they're too busy swearing at faraway bodies in Silicon Valley who think 10 G software updates are perfectly reasonable.

-I remember us thinking then that our idea to work and travel was silly, impossible even, but we didn't give up.
+We remember thinking then that our idea to work and travel was silly, impossible even, but we didn't give up.
 We had to find a way to continue to make things.

 One night in Tahiti, we were sitting on deck, watching the Island of Moorea in the distance.
 We talked about expectations versus reality, and made a list of things we could improve on.
-I wasn't working much, due to my laptop's faulty battery, but this wasn't all bad... it allowed for more swimming, and to dive back into former interests, like writing.
-I began to write more during that time, using the Chromebook because it was low-power.
-The Chromebook only had Caret as a writing tool, which I was fine with, but Devine wasn't having it.
-The next day, he was hard at work making me a writing tool, something basic.
-The more I was writing, the more we improved it.
+Rekka wasn't working much, due to their laptop's faulty battery, but this wasn't all bad... it allowed for more swimming, and to dive back into former interests, like writing.
+Rekka began to write more during that time, using the Chromebook because it was low-power.
+The Chromebook only had Caret as a writing tool, which Rekka was fine with, but Devine wasn't having it.
+The next day, they were hard at work making a writing tool, something basic.
+The more Rekka was writing, the more we improved it.
 Overtime, we added a synonyms dictionary, auto-complete and many other basic features, while keeping it lean.
-This, was our writing tool Left.
+This was our writing tool left.

-When we arrived in New Zealand, even if we were near a big city, with resources, we still didn't have access to power.
+When we arrived in new zealand, even if we were near a big city, with resources, we still didn't have access to power.
 We would have to continue to rely completely on solar.
-We invested in Raspberry Pi hardware, to replace the ChromeBook.
+We invested in raspberry pi hardware, to replace the ChromeBook.
 Our new Pi setup was low-power and low-cost, perfect for writing.
-I decided to no longer use the 17' Macbook, even with a replacement 3rd-party battery (which also failed us later on).
+Rekka decided to no longer use the 17' Macbook, even with a replacement 3rd-party battery (which also failed us later on).
 The device was still a crazy power-hungry beast.
 We couldn't use devices like that on Pino, not anymore.
 It was at that time that we received yet another disused Macbook to add to our growing collection.
-This 2010 model was less power-demanding, and would help keep me keep working.
+This 2010 model was less power-demanding, and would help Rekka keep working.